Federal Income Tax Return for Nonresident Aliens - How to File

 IMPORTANT: Do NOT use TurboTax or most other preparation software for your federal tax return.
 These software do NOT support Form 1040NR which you have to use as a nonresident alien for tax purposes.

 NOTE: If you are a resident alien for tax purposes, you can not use FNTR.
 You will need to fill out Form 1040 or 1040-EZ the same as a U.S. Citizen.
 If you received a Form 1042S from the college but you are a resident alien, go to this webpage which will explain what to do.

 DOCUMENTS you need to prepare your federal income tax return:

 - I-20 or DS-2019 or other visa status form if applicable

-- Social Security Number (SSN) or Individual Taxpayer Identification umber (ITIN) if applicable of yourself and your child if the child is a U.S. citizen or resident alien for tax purposes
+- Social Security Number (SSN) or Individual Taxpayer Identification number (ITIN) if applicable for yourself and your child if the child is a U.S. citizen or resident alien for tax purposes

 - Form W-2 (employment income) if any